Metal–organic framework: Functional linkers as catalytic sites

 Functional linkers can be also utilized as catalytic sites.
-A 3D MOF {[Cd(4- BTAPA)2(NO3)2] • 6H2O • 2DMF} (4-BTAPA=1,3,5-benzene tricarboxylic acid tris [N-(4-pyridyl)amide], DMF=N,N-dimethylformamide) constructed by tridentate amide linkers and cadmium salt catalyzes the Knoevenagel condensation reaction.
+A 3D MOF {[Cd(4-btapa)2(NO3)2] • 6H2O • 2dmf} (H34-btapa= 1,3,5-benzene tricarboxylic acid tris [N-(4-pyridyl)amide], dmf = N,N-dimethylformamide) constructed by tridentate amide linkers and cadmium salt catalyzes the Knoevenagel condensation reaction.
 The pyridine groups on the ligand 4-BTAPA act as ligands binding to the octahedral cadmium centers, while the amide groups can provide the functionality for interaction with the incoming substrates.
-Specifically, the – NH moiety of the amide group can act as electron acceptor whereas the C=O group can act as electron donor to activate organic substrates for subsequent reactions.
-Ferey et al. reported a robust and highly porous MOF [Cr3(μ3-O)F(H2O)2(BDC)3] (BDC: Benzene-1,4- dicarboxylate) where instead of directly using the unsaturated Cr(III) centers as catalytic sites, the authors grafted ethylenediamine (ED) onto the Cr(III) sites.
-The uncoordinated ends of ED can act as base catalytic sites, ED-grafted MOF was investigated for Knoevenagel condensation reactions.
-A significant increase in conversion was observed for ED-grafted MOF compared to untreated framework (98% vs 36%).
+Specifically, the −NH moiety of the amide group can act as electron acceptor whereas the C=O group can act as electron donor to activate organic substrates for subsequent reactions.
+Ferey et al. reported a robust and highly porous MOF [Cr3(μ3-O)F(H2O)2(BDC)3] (BDC: benzene-1,4-dicarboxylate) where instead of directly using the unsaturated Cr(III) centers as catalytic sites, the authors grafted ethylenediamine (ed) onto the Cr(III) sites.
+The uncoordinated ends of ed can act as base catalytic sites. ed-grafted MOF was investigated for Knoevenagel condensation reactions.
+A significant increase in conversion was observed for ed-grafted MOF compared to untreated framework (98% vs. 36%).
 Another example of linker modification to generate catalytic site is iodo-functionalized well-known Al-based MOFs (MIL-53 and DUT-5) and Zr-based MOFs (UiO-66 and UiO-67) for the catalytic oxidation of diols.

 Entrapment of catalytically active noble metal nanoparticles

 The entrapment of catalytically active noble metals can be accomplished by grafting on functional groups to the unsaturated metal site on MOFs.
 Ethylenediamine (ED) has been shown to be grafted on the Cr metal sites and can be further modified to encapsulate noble metals such as Pd.
 The entrapped Pd has similar catalytic activity as Pd/C in the Heck reaction.
 Ruthenium nanoparticles have catalytic activity in a number of reactions when entrapped in the MOF-5 framework.
-This Ru-encapsulated MOF catalyzes oxidation of benzyl alcohol to benzyaldehyde, although degradation of the MOF occurs.
+This Ru-encapsulated MOF catalyzes oxidation of benzyl alcohol to benzaldehyde, although degradation of the MOF occurs.
 The same catalyst was used in the hydrogenation of benzene to cyclohexane.
 In another example, Pd nanoparticles embedded within defective HKUST-1 framework enable the generation of tunable Lewis basic sites.
 Therefore, this multifunctional Pd/MOF composite is able to perform stepwise benzyl alcohol oxidation and Knoevenagel condensation.